nielsmde/RandomWalk/README.md

     julia -p auto run.jl

 The produced trajectories are stored as HDF5 files in the repsective subdirecories.

 The top level function to perform simualitons is

     RandomWalk.dom_wandom_walk(numtraj, N, time, rate_1=1e-2, rate_2=1)

-The parameters `numtraj` and `N` define the number of *particles* to simulate and the total size of the grid, where the size of each domain is `N/2`.
+The parameters `numtraj` and `N` define the number of *particles* to simulate and the total size of the grid,respectively; accordingly, the size of each domain is `N/2`.
-The time steps of the resulting trajectory are defined by the parameter `time`, which must not be soaced evenly.
+The time steps of the resulting trajectory are defined by the parameter `time`, which can be spaced unevenly, if desired.
 The mobility in both domains can be specified by the two parameters `rate_1/2`.